Tuesday, 19 November 2024

 Here are the correlation figures for the two methods with different lookback windows:

-As you can see, the best lookback for the bottom up method needs to be quite short to capture changing positions.
-Since strategy weights are more stable, we can use a longer lookback for these.
+As you can see, the best lookback for the top down method needs to be quite short to capture changing positions.
+Since strategy weights are more stable, we can use a longer lookback for the bottom up method.
 For any reasonable length of lookback the correlation produced by the top down method is pretty stable, and significantly better than the bottom up method.

 Footnote: Why not do both?